Quantifying Fire Risk Index in Chemical Industry Using Statistical Modeling Procedure: Results

 \subsection{Thematic Aggregation of Topics}

 Building upon the topic–word distributions, we further inferred interactions among words to explore higher-level thematic structures.
-Figure~\ref{fig:topics2} illustrates the latent positions of words projected onto a two-dimensional space, where clustering was performed using the $k$-means algorithm.
+Figure~\ref{fig:topics2} presents the two-dimensional projection of the latent positions of the 449 words introduced in Section~2.1, with clusters identified using the $k$-means algorithm.
 The visualization highlights clusters by distinct colors, showing how semantically related words are grouped in close proximity.
 Based on model selection criteria, a total of 15 clusters were identified as valid.
-As shown in the figure, words located near one another in the latent space tend to form coherent clusters, thereby capturing meaningful associations beyond the topic-level representation.
+As shown in the Figure~\ref{fig:topics2}, words located near one another in the latent space tend to form coherent clusters, thereby capturing meaningful associations beyond the topic-level representation.

 The interpretation of clusters requires careful consideration because the meaning of a single word is better understood in relation to its neighboring terms.
 A word located at the center of a cluster typically exhibits a high probability of contributing to the generation of a topic, often alongside other words in the same group.
 However, the semantic similarity within a cluster may arise either from the joint contribution of the words themselves or from their shared functional context with alternative terms.
 Thus, rather than examining individual words in isolation, it is crucial to evaluate their surrounding vocabulary to delineate the collective meaning of each cluster.
 In this sense, clusters serve as categorical units in which semantic coherence emerges from localized word proximities, allowing for the clarification of latent thematic structures.